GamesCreed

 Fall of Porcupine, Nintendo Switch, Review, Screenshot, GamesCreed

 The portrayal of burnout in a professional context is a tricky subject to grasp fully, mainly because of the tediousness of the whole matter.
-All jobs have a degree of menial tasks, but also the sense of urgency and consistency that means getting up in the morning and putting on your best face, and always treating patients as well as possible and regardless of how you feel about them is a commendable effort.
+All jobs have a degree of menial tasks, but also the sense of urgency and consistency that means getting up in the morning and putting on your best face, and always treating patients as well as possible and regardless of how you feel about them, is a commendable effort.

 The people who work in healthcare have been particularly strained since the global emergency that occurred a few years back, and for a wholesome indie game to pay homage to their everyday efforts is something to be celebrated.
-Fall of Porcupine formidably shows the constant pressures of daily life, especially in a hospital setting.
+The Fall of Porcupine formidably shows the constant pressures of daily life, especially in a hospital setting.

 Good